- Unified threat management (UTM) gives businesses an all-in-one cybersecurity solution.

 - Endpoint controls that enforce corporate security policies on remote devices and their users

 - Integrated wireless controllers to consolidate wired and wireless traffic on the same device, simplifying security policy implementation and enforcement, and reducing network complexity

-Finally, advanced UTM devices must also support flexible architectures whose firmware can be easily upgraded to incorporate new means of filtering and detection and to respond to the ever-changing threat landscape.
-UTM makers generally operate large, ongoing security teams that monitor, catalog, and respond to emerging threats as quickly as possible, providing warning and guidance to client organizations to avoid unnecessary exposure to risks and threats.
+Advanced UTM devices must also support flexible architectures whose firmware can be easily upgraded to incorporate new means of filtering and detection and to respond to the ever-changing threat landscape.
+UTM makers generally operate large, ongoing security teams that monitor, catalog, and respond to emerging threats as quickly as possible, providing warning and guidance to client organizations to avoid exposure to risks and threats.

-Some of the best-known names in the computing industry offer UTM solutions to their customers, but not all offerings are alike.
-Look for solutions from companies like Cisco, Netgear, SonicWall and Juniper.
-You’re sure to find offerings that provide the proper mix of features and controls, along with size, speed, and cost characteristics designed to meet your security needs without breaking your budget.
+Some of the best-known names in the computing industry offer UTM solutions to their customers, but not all offerings are equal.
+Look for solutions from reputable companies like Cisco, Netgear, SonicWall and Juniper Networks.
+You’re sure to find the right mix of features and controls to meet your security needs without breaking your budget.

 - ISACA Certified Information Systems Auditor (CISA)